nineisten/QubicRareEvo/QUBIC_RareEvo_Proposal (1).markdown

 1. **Confirm Supplier Costs**: Verify T-shirt and printing costs with Prima Graphics within 2 days of approval to meet deadlines.
 2. **Book Early**: Secure Caesars Palace reservations immediately upon approval to lock in $300/night rate.
 3. **Giveaway Logistics**: Finalize QR code or Quottery-based raffle system within 5 days for secure token distribution.
-4. **Design Alignment**: Ensure all materials highlight Qubic Tickchain, Quottery, and QCap, with designs completed within 5 days to meet the possible 7-day printing turnaround.
+4. **Design Alignment**: Ensure all materials highlight Qubic Tickchain, Quottery, and QCap, with designs completed within 5 days to meet the 7-day printing turnaround.

 ## Conclusion
 QUBIC’s participation at RareEvo (August 6-10, 2025) will establish it as a blockchain innovator, emphasizing the Qubic Tickchain, Quottery, and QCap.
 With a budget of $16,019.07 USD, 50 million QUBIC tokens, and a lean team of 3, QUBIC will maximize visibility, engagement, and networking.
 Given the 3-week timeline and 1-week approval process, we urge the community to vote for approval on [insert platform link] to support this strategic opportunity.

+For further details, contact the QUBIC team at [insert contact].